nalexandru/NekoEngine/README.md

 * Visual Studio 2019
 * DirectX Shader Compiler (included with the Windows 10 SDK)
 * (Optional) Vulkan driver with support for VK_KHR_ray_tracing
-* (Optional) FreeType for building the FontGen tool.
+* (Optional) FreeType for building the FontGen tool

 ### Build instructions